JohnMcAninley/blog/_posts/2025-05-18-9-bit-uart-pio.md

 ---

+## Alternative Solutions
+### 8-Bit
+One option was to update the firmware on all existing devices on the system to use 8-bit data frames with an STX byte appended to the beginning of each frame.
+However, this would require a far more involved installation process for the new accessory as each device would need to be updated.

+This would also forfeit the benefits of the 9-bit protocol.
+Each device would need to use CPU time for ~6 times as much bus traffic including the additional message framing.
+This would have a negative performance impact on the single-core ATMega32U4 based boards, some of which are doing time critical tasks such as motor control.
+Additionally, while the 9th-bit address flag is completely unique in framing the beginning of a message, a STX byte will likely collide with some value appearing in the data of a message.
+Therefore, any matching value would need to be escaped.

+### UART IC
+I conducted a brief search for a standalone UART IC that supported 9-bit data frames but I failed to find anything.
+Even if I had found a suitable candidate, this implementation would have still required writing some additional firmware to interact with the standalone UART and would have marginally increased the BOM and routing complexity.

+### Parity Bit Stuffing
+In theory it is possible to use the parity bit as a 9th data bit as it occurs in the same location in the bitstream.
+For example, if you want to send an address and the address has odd parity, you would set the UART mode to even parity so the parity bit is set.

+Receiving would require handling parity errors as well since some valid data would appear to the UART to have incorrect parity.

+Besides the complexities of such an approach, the existing system was configured to use odd parity so I was unable to commandeer the parity bit.

+### Alternative MCU
+AVR Microcontrollers Peripheral Guide

+### Software UART
+A 9-bit UART could be emulated in software.
+However, the system baud rate of 250kbps is above what is generally considered attainable with standard “bit-banging” software serial implementation.
+The RP2040, however, has a subsystem that falls between software and hardware that can implement a 9-bit UART: PIO.

 ## Why Use PIO for UART?

 RP2040’s **PIO subsystem** lets you define custom logic-level protocols using tiny state machines that run in parallel with the CPU.
 For non-standard UART configurations like 9-bit, PIO allows: